Next time a sunrise steals your breath or a meadow of flowers leave you speechless, remain that way. Say nothing, and listen as Heaven whispers, “

 Looking back to this time last year, I see that I was still writing/blogging on a daily basis and in fact, on one day 12 January 2013, I posted two items.
 How very clever of me.

 And exactly one year ago today I wrote about Dr Minor, an American Civil War veteran, convicted of murder and condemned to live his life in Broadmoor Asylum ‘Until Her Majesty’s Pleasure Be Known’.
-During his incarceration be became actively involved in compiling the Oxford English Dictionary.
-If this is of interest to you here’s the link – http://growingyoungereachday.wordpress.com/2012/01/16/madman-murderer-and-words/.
+During his incarceration, be became actively involved in compiling the Oxford English Dictionary.
+If this is of interest to you here’s the link – https://growingyoungereachday.wordpress.com/2012/01/16/madman-murderer-and-words/.

 But now it is 2013 and we can’t rest on our laurels, so here is today’s post.
 The post is titled A Day in the Life so perhaps that’s what I should be writing about.
 But nothing worth writing about has happened today except a visit to a friend who is confined to a rest home as she convalesces following breaking a hip shortly before Christmas.
 She is rather bored and desperate to get home to her own apartment but unfortunately, the fall has rather knocked her confidence and I suspect/fear that it might be several more weeks before they will let her leave.